akruszewski/gibl/manuscript/chapter3.md

 ## 3.6.
 Integrating components

-TODO: In this section we will combine...
+In this section we will combine all the various parts into a single point and demonstrate how they can be used.

 ### 3.6.1. `main-helper.rkt`